kragorg/dng/characters/Whisper of Misty Valley.md

 stealth,
 and scouting.
-She prefers claws and thrown weapons in combat, and will choose to grapple and securely bond given the opportunity.
+She prefers claws and thrown weapons in combat, and will choose to grapple and securely bind given the opportunity.